Is Non-Neutrality Profitable for the Stakeholders of the Internet Market?: The Sub-Game Perfect Nash Equilibrium

-In Theorem~\ref{theorem:p_tilde_new}, we characterize the equilibrium strategy of the CP in general case.
-We prove that results are threshold-type: when the side-payment, i.e. $\tilde{p}$, is less than a threshold, the CP chooses the premium quality, i.e. $z^{eq}=1$, and when $\tilde{p}$ is higher than the threshold, $z^{eq}=0$ and the CP chooses the strategies according to Theorem~\ref{lemma:CP_z=0_new}.
-We also characterize the value of this thresholds for different regions of $\Delta p$.
-Note that as $\Delta p$ increases, the number of EUs with ISP NoN decreases.
-This affects the payoff of the CP, and subsequently the value of the side-payment that ISP NoN charges to the CP.
-Thus, the value of the threshold on the side-payment depends on $\Delta p$.
+Using Theorem \ref{lemma:CP_z=0_new} and Remark~\ref{r5}, in Theorem~\ref{theorem:p_tilde_new}, we characterize the equilibrium strategies of the CP.
+We prove that if SPNE exists, the results are threshold-type: 1) when the marginal side-payment, i.e. $\tilde{p}$, is less than a threshold, the CP chooses the premium quality on ISP NoN, i.e. $z^{eq}=1$, and 2) when $\tilde{p}$ exceeds the threshold, the CP chooses free quality on NoN, i.e., $z^{eq}=0$.
+We also characterize the value of this threshold for different regions of $\Delta p$.
+Intuitively, as $\Delta p$ increases, $n_{NoN}$ decreases.
+This affects the payoff of the CP, and subsequently the value of the side-payment that NoN charges the CP.
+Thus, the value of the threshold on the marginal side-payment depends on $\Delta p$.